Albany International Airport

 Albany International Airport serves as the major air center for the Capital Region, Northeastern New York, and Western New England.
 In 2019, the airport handled a total of 1,518,969 passengers, which was a 3.6% increase from 2018.
 Many airlines serve the airport, with Southwest Airlines having the most presence.
 They hold 34% of the total airline share at Albany.
-Along with Southwest Airlines, Albany sees service with many other low-cost carriers, including JetBlue Airways, Allegiant Airlines, and Frontier Airlines.
+Along with Southwest Airlines, Albany sees service with many other low-cost carriers, including JetBlue Airways, Allegiant Airlines, and Avelo Airlines.
 The airport is the fourth largest in New York State.

 History

 Albany International was the first and remains the oldest, municipal airport in the United States.
 In 1908 the airstrip was on a former polo field on Loudonville Road, 3 mi north of the city in the town of Colonie.
 In 1909 the airport moved to Westerlo Island, in the city of Albany, but at that time was in the town of Bethlehem; the airport was named at this time.
-The airport was named after Teddy Roosevelt's son, Quentin, a fighter pilot during World War I. A$10,000 prize was established for sustained flight between Albany and New York City; Glenn Curtiss achieved this on May 29, 1910.
+The airport was named after Teddy Roosevelt's son, Quentin, a fighter pilot during World War I who perished while in air combat.
+A $10,000 prize was established for sustained flight between Albany and New York City; Glenn Curtiss achieved this on May 29, 1910.
 Other early pioneers of aviation that stopped at this early field were Charles Lindbergh, Amelia Earhart, and James Doolittle.

 Mayor John Boyd Thacher II once said "a city without the foresight to build an airport for the new traffic may soon be left behind in the race for competition".
 He, therefore, decided to build in 1928 a new modern airport on the Shaker site near Albany-Shaker Road in Colonie, not far from the original polo fields used as the first site of the municipal airport.
 The Shakers not only sold the land used but also loaned the use of tractors and tools.

 The early Albany Airport was often closed and threatened with a closure that prompted repeated improvements in the late 1930s and 1940s.
 The airport was closed from January 1939 until December 1940, when it reopened to traffic during daylight hours only, and then with no restrictions since January 1942.
 The airport has not been closed (other than for weather and emergency landings) since.